-SEDC employs a full time President and is governed by a 12-member volunteer Board of Directors.
+SEDC employs a full time Executive Director and is governed by a 12-member volunteer Board of Directors.
 SEDC is funded through property sales and leases, revolving loan interest, as well as the City of Sturgis, Sturgis Municipal Utility Board, Meade County, Investors and grants.

 How We Do It

 SEDC markets the assets of Sturgis and Meade County to businesses looking to expand, relocate, or start-up.
 Prospects are developed through targeted strategies of direct sales, trade shows, website, networking and coordination with State and other development partners.
 SEDC is the “go-to” organization in Sturgis and Meade County for economic development initiatives.

 SEDC developed the 45-acre Sturgis Industrial Park and constructs, owns, and manages industrial buildings in the Park to accommodate business growth.
 In 2015, SEDC constructed a 5,100 sq. ft. industrial incubator that is home to the new high school machinist training program.
 SEDC purchased properties on Sturgis Main Street and at I-90 Exit 32 for commercial development.
 SEDC also maintains a list of other available business sites and buildings.

 SEDC compiles and maintains a community profile.
 This contains information frequently requested by prospects looking for area investment, such as tax structure, labor force, demographics, infrastructure, and community amenities.